Our Services

 Helpful Resources

-Seek urgent care for severe, unusual, or lasting testicular pain, and get evaluated for ongoing erection issues; see the complete guidance below for red flags, ways to stay connected without sex, lifestyle and mental health supports, and how to choose next steps such as a symptom check or doctor visit.
+However, seek urgent care for severe, unusual, or lasting testicular pain, and get evaluated for ongoing erection issues.
+Red flags, non-sexual ways to stay connected, and lifestyle and mental health supports all matter when deciding next steps.

 Physical intimacy is an important part of many relationships.
 It builds closeness, strengthens emotional bonds, and contributes to overall well-being.
 But what happens when physical discomfort—such as so-called blue balls—or concerns about sexual performance start to interfere?